 To calculate the number of net carbohydrates in processed foods, a person also needs to subtract half the amount of sugar alcohol from the number of total carbs.

-The body does not digest all sugar alcohols, so these have less of an effect on blood sugar levels than regular sugar does.
+The body does not digest all sugar alcohols, so they have less effect on blood sugar levels than regular sugar.

 Some examples of sugar alcohols include: